Issyanofsky/make/manual/l3built-inapps.md

 ex. :

-  * Watch entrance to/exit from a geofence are (do an action if you enter or leave a geografic area).
+  * Watch entrance to/exit from a geofence area (do an action if you enter or leave a geografic area).
   * Watch button - if we trigger a button on the phone it triggers a scenario.
   * crate a calander event on the calander of the phone.
   * and much more........